 Now add the tomatoes and fry on a low flame till well mashed.
 Add the boiled veggies and continue to simmer on low flame, simultaneously mashing it with a masher.
 When almost done, add a tsp. of butter and give it a mix.

 Heat another tsp. of butter on a tawa / griddle and toast the pav halves on both sides.
 Serve the pav bhaji with a dollop of butter on top of it along with the toasted pavs, chopped onion, green chilies and lime wedges.

-Now add the boiled veggies and continue to simmer,
+Add the boiled veggies & continue to simmer, mashing it simultaneously.

 When done, add some butter and mix well.